 … the first chapter of Genesis (where we find the Judeo-Christian creation account) is full of terms that only make sense in an ancient cosmological context.
 The second verse talks of darkness being over the face of the t’hom, a Hebrew word that refers to the giant watery nothingness that preceded creation and undergirds the created world.
 Several verses later, God is putting a raqia between the sky and the earth.
 This Hebrew word comes from the premodern idea that a solid dome separated the “waters above”—rain and snow—from the earth and sea.
 (That same dome was thought to have collapsed, causing Noah’s flood.)
 These two words obviously do not fit into a modern scientific framework, so they’re conveniently overlooked or explained away in young-earth creationist literature.
 Ham and friends try to treat the creation narrative as a modern scientific treatise, yet can only do so at the expense of the text itself.

-Ham seems blithely unaware that his view of the Bible is only possible in the world of the Enlightenment, where objectivity and reason are still king.
-The text of the Bible is stripped from its context where it floats in heavenly neutrality, waiting for clear-minded and unbiased interpreters like Ham to seamlessly and easily apply it to modern science.
+Ham seems blithely unaware that his view of the Bible is only possible in the world of the Enlightenment… The text of the Bible is stripped from its context where it floats in heavenly neutrality, waiting for clear-minded and unbiased interpreters like Ham to seamlessly and easily apply it to modern science.
 Thus the Bible ceases to be an ancient text, and therefore ceases to really say anything other than what we want it to say.

 An even more in-depth and fascinating discussion of the Ancient Near Eastern context of Genesis can be found in Brian Godawa’s essay ‘Biblical Creation and Storytelling: Cosmogony, Combat and Covenant’.